Excited-State Phase Diagram of a Ferromagnetic Quantum Gas

 where the last term corresponds to the ground-state energy per particle $\eta_0$.

-First, we vary the QZE $q$ while maintaining an initial state with $\textrm{n}_0=0.5$ and $\varphi=0$ [Fig.~\ref{fig:orderparameterdiagram}(b)].
-A variation of the QZE $q$ leads to a variation of the state's trajectories as displayed on the Bloch sphere.
-The order parameter shows the expected behaviour; it exhibits large values close to 1 in the TF' and the P' phase, and small values close to 0 in the BA' phase, with sharp ESQPTs in between.
-The error bars prove the stability of the results with respect to a variation of the post-selection parameter.
-It is varied within a range of 0-100\% maximum relative population of $|h \rangle$ and usually fixed to 35\%.
-The ESQPTs are broadened by technical fluctuations, most dominantly of $q/|\Omega|$, which is influenced by the atom number and the magnetic field.
-The final result is also displayed in the phase diagram Fig.~\ref{fig:orderparameterdiagram}(a), which also includes corresponding measurements for different values of $\textrm{n}_0$.
+First, we vary the QZE $q$ while maintaining an initial state with $n_0=0.5$ and $\varphi=0$ [Fig.~\ref{fig:orderparameterdiagram}(b)].
+The order parameter shows the expected behavior; it exhibits large values close to 1 in the TF$^{\prime}$ and the P$^{\prime}$ phase, and small values close to 0 in the BA$^{\prime}$ phase, with sharp ESQPTs in between.
+The error bars quantify the stability of the results with respect to a variation of the postselection parameter.
+It is varied within a range of 0\%-100\% maximum relative population of $|h \rangle$ and usually fixed to 35\%.
+The ESQPTs are broadened by technical fluctuations.
+Magnetic field detuning changes the value of $q$, fluctuations of the total atom number vary $\Omega$ and preparation imperfections result in deviations of the excitation energies.
+The final result is also displayed in the phase diagram Fig.~\ref{fig:orderparameterdiagram}(a), which also includes corresponding measurements for different values of $n_0$.

-Secondly, we vary the excitation energy $\eta$ by preparing initial states with different relative population $\textrm{n}_0$, while keeping the QZE $q$ and initial phase $\varphi$ constant [Fig.~\ref{fig:orderparameterdiagram}(c)].
-For $\eta>0.05$, the data confirm the ESQPT from a small to a large order parameter.
-For $\eta<0.05$, we observe strong fluctuations which are caused by a low relative population $\textrm{n}_0$ of a few percent after the evolution which deteriorates the results due to dominant detection noise.
-This is also visible in an instability with respect to the post-selection parameter.
-Therefore, our method remains inconclusive in this case of very small populations.
+Second, we vary the excitation energy $\eta$ by preparing initial states with different relative population $n_0$, while keeping the QZE $q$ and initial phase $\varphi$ constant [Fig.~\ref{fig:orderparameterdiagram}(c)].
+The results for $\eta<0.05$ are inconclusive, as a low relative population $n_0$ of a few percent makes the phase estimation unreliable.
+This is also indicated by the instability with respect to the postselection parameter.
+However, the majority of data for $\eta>0.05$ confirm the ESQPT.